lawrennd/old_talks/_data-science/includes/access-assess-address.md

 \notes{One challenge for data science and data science processes is that they do not always accommodate the real-time and evolving nature of data science advice as required, for example in pandemic response or in managing an international supply chain.}

-\notes{One possible starting point is to look at the *software architectures* that are used in large scale decision making systems, and understand what it is that they are bring to help solve these problems.}

 \newslide{}

 \figure{\includeyoutube{-QjJLgRni-M}{600}{450}}{Data science processes do not always accommodate the real-time and evolving nature of data science advice as required, for example, for policy advice as described in this presentation.}{policy-science-convening-power-of-data}

 \include{_data-science/includes/ride-sharing-soa-doa.md}

-\notes{The "Access, Assess, Address" paradigm is inspired by experience in operational data science both in the Amazon supply chain and in the UK Covid-19 pandemic response.}
+\notes{The Fynesse paradigm is inspired by experience in operational data science both in the Amazon supply chain and in the UK Covid-19 pandemic response.}

 \newslide{}